lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 The ordination must be recorded in LCR before the patriarch can access the online tools for patriarchs.

-A functioning patriarch is a member of the high priests quorum and participates in quorum meetings (see 29.3.5).
+A functioning patriarch is a member of the stake high priests quorum.

 6.6.2